List of books in The Railway Series: Sodor: Reading Between the Lines

 This book is a companion volume to the Railway Series, providing comprehensive biographies of the characters within the books and exploring the origins of the stories.
 Like The Island of Sodor: Its People, History and Railways, it included aspects of the fictional universe that were never featured in the Railway Series stories.
 It described the fictional developments on the railway since 1996.

+An updated edition was released in 2025.

+Unpublished books

+In a 2026 interview, Christopher Awdry mentioned he had written a book focusing on an engine named Barry, however the publisher at the time turned it down and instead requested a book focusing on Thomas.
+One of the stories for the intended book featuring James would however be later published.